-By Max Morris.
-Last Updated 16th June 2022.
+By Mark Reeves.
+Last Updated 25th September 2022.
 You may be looking into prison injury lawyers because you’ve been injured while working in a prison.
 Or you may be an inmate who has been injured because there was a breach in the duty of care owed to you.
-If so, this guide can provide you with information about the criteria for receiving prisoner officer or inmate personal injury compensation, including the evidence you may need and the benefits of using a No Win No Fee personal injury solicitor.
+If so, this guide offers vital information on prisoner compensation claims.

 If you have any queries about claiming for being assaulted as a prison officer or prison injury, please don’t hesitate to contact our advisors.
 They’re available 24/7, offer free legal advice and can tell you in one phone call if you’re eligible to claim.
 Furthermore, they can put you through to our panel of solicitors who could help you receive compensation.

 Contact us at a time that works for you using the details below.

 - Chat to us using the Live Chat Window on your screen

 Read on to learn more about how to claim compensation if you’ve been injured or assaulted in prison.